rixed/ramen/rmadmin/dashboard/README.md

 - DashboardWindow: A mere window containing only a Dashboard.

 - Dashboard: A dashboard QWidget.
-Dashboards are made of DashboardWidget.
+Dashboards are made of DashboardWidget objects (AtomicForm/Widget are used despite there is only one widget per form).
   Constructed from its key prefix and updated automatically on widget addition/deletion/change.
   On key change that does change the widget type, perform a deletion + addition.
   On key change that does not change the widget type, merely signal the DashboardWidget that its confvalue has changed.

-- DashboardWidget: An AtomicForm for the dashboard widget, with a menu bar.
+- DashboardWidget: An AtomicForm with a menu bar and a widget beneath, part of which must be an AtomicWidget.
-  Specific widget types inherit this.

 - DashboardWidgetText: The simplest implementation of a DashboardWidget, displaying a constant string.